ytt0/shaderlens/docs/source/manual/uniforms.rst

 :name:
     **(required)** Uniform group name (*string*). |br|
-    When the same group name is declared in multiple sources, uniforms are merged to a single group in the :ref:`Uniforms view<features-uniforms-view>`.
+    When the same group name is declared in multiple sources, uniforms are merged to a single group in the :ref:`Uniforms view<features-uniforms-view>`. |br|
+    The name can also be defined as an annotation value: |br| :glsl:`//@uniform-group: group-name`.
 :display-name: The name that is displayed in the :ref:`Uniforms view<features-uniforms-view>` (*string*), if not provided, the **name** property value is displayed with a default formatting (for example, "blurSettings1", would be displayed as "Blur Settings 1").
 :parent: Name of a containing group (*string*), if not provided, the group is added to the root.
 :index: Group :ref:`order<uniforms-ordering>` priority (*integer*).